Xavisoft/auth/README.md

 ```

 ## Overview
 This package is a JWT based auth middleware for `express` and `axios`.
 It provides `login` and `refresh` endpoints out of the box.
-It also automatically sends auth token with each request, and handles all the token decoding for you.
+It also automatically sends an *access token* with each request, and handles all the token decoding for you.

 ## Usage
 ### Backend